 For Ruby Slippers Theatre, Diane has commissioned many English language translations of the best in contemporary French Canadian plays.
 She has proceeded to also produce and direct their award-winning English language premieres in Vancouver.
-Her affinity for the best in the French Canadian canon in English translation has resulted in critically heralded productions that include Down Dangerous Passes Road by Michel Marc Bouchard, translated by Linda Gaboriau, The Winners by Francois Archambault, translated by Shelley Tepperman, Life Savers by Serge Boucher, translated by Shelley Tepperman, The Leisure Society by François Archambault, translated by Bobby Theodore, and most recently You Will Remember Me by François Archambault.
+Her affinity for the best in the French Canadian canon in English translation has resulted in critically heralded productions that include Down Dangerous Passes Road by Michel Marc Bouchard, translated by Linda Gaboriau, The Winners by Francois Archambault, translated by Shelley Tepperman, After Me by Christian Bégin, translated by Leanna Brodie, Life Savers by Serge Boucher, translated by Shelley Tepperman, I Lost My Husband by Catherine Leger, translated by Leanna Brodie, The Leisure Society and You Will Remember Me by François Archambault, translated by Bobby Theodore.
+She also produced and directed the west coast English language premiere of Michel Tremblay’s iconic Les Belles-soeurs.

-Her English language Vancouver premiere production of You Will Remember Me has since been picked up, and was showcased to great critical acclaim as part of The Gateway Theatre’s mainstage 2016/17 Season.
-In 2015 she commissioned the English language translation for After Me by Christian Bégin, translated by Leanna Brodie, and produced / directed the premiere.
-This resulted in five Jessie Award nominations including Outstanding Direction and Outstanding Production.
+Diane’s commissioned English language translation of After Me by Christian Bégin, translated by Leanna Brodie, and her subsequent premiere production resulted in five Jessie Award nominations including Outstanding Direction and Outstanding Production.
 That same year she was nominated for Outstanding Performance by an Actress in a Leading Role for The Duchess a.k.a.
 Wallis Simpson.

 Other directorial highlights include award winning productions of The Waiting Room by Lisa Loomer (Canadian Premiere), The Cat Who Ate Her Husband by Drew McCreadie (World Premiere), Trout Stanley by Claudia Dey (Vancouver Premiere) and Hotel Bethlehem by Drew McCreadie.
-Her production of Hotel Bethlehem has since been picked up three times by other companies.
+Her production of Hotel Bethlehem was picked up three times by other companies.
 Ruby Slippers Theatre’s landmark production of Daniel MacIvor’s A Beautiful View saw four remounts in four years, including five weeks at The Centaur Theatre in Montreal and a showcase at The Goldcorps Centre for the Arts Fei and Milton Wong Experimental Theatre in downtown Vancouver.
 Ruby Slippers’ equally successful production of Communion by Daniel MacIvor was produced in association with Pacific Theatre.

 The company has garnered 40 nominations and 16 professional theatre awards in the last 10 years alone.
 Diane is very active in the Vancouver cultural community.
-She leads Theatre Cares Vancouver, a volunteer organization that raises funds and awareness for people living with HIV/aids, is a member of Studio 58’s Theatre Advisory Committee, the Professional Association of Canadian Theatre’s national Advocacy Committee, was a founding member and Past President of the See 7 Performing Arts Society, spent five years on the steering committee for the Theatre Engagement Project, and is involved with several environmental and social justice initiatives.
-Diane is a graduate of Simon Fraser University, and holds a Masters Degree in Theatre from the University of British Columbia.
-She lives with her husband and son in Vancouver.
+She leads Theatre Cares Vancouver, a volunteer organization that raises funds and awareness for people living with HIV/aids and other hardships, was a long time member of the Langara College Theatre Advisory Committee, a member of the Professional Association of Canadian Theatre’s national Advocacy Committee, was a founding member and Past President of the See 7 Performing Arts Society, and spent five years on the steering committee for the Theatre Engagement Project.
+She is also involved with several environmental and social justice initiatives, and is currently a member of the Advisory Board for Vancouver Civic Theatres.
+Diane has a BFA from Simon Fraser University, and holds an MFA in Directing from the University of British Columbia.
+She lives in Vancouver with her husband and son.